- Last Online1 hour ago

 Feb 6, 2025

-I was genuinely shocked by how many people seemed to feel positively about this series.
 Honestly, nothing this series did was anything another series didn't already do, but better and less annoying.

 The basic premise of the manga isn't bad.
 People with the power to summon a specific type of sweet commit terrorism and only a select few aren't terrible people who try to ruin the lives of others.
 It's nothing special, but it could be great in the hands of a good writer.

-So, like, this may not surprise you considering I'm putting not recommended: It wasn't a good writer.
+So this may not surprise you considering I'm putting not recommended: It wasn't a good writer.

 ...

-Another early example: The main character says that there aren't supposed to be any doubles of a specific sweets user.
+Another early example of an issue: The main character says that there aren't supposed to be any doubles of a specific sweets user.
 For example, two different people can't use macarons.
 Basically within five pages she gives further information that means that that's untrue.
 So why even establish this as a rule when it's straight-up not the case?
 It just serves as a goofy vehicle to stop her from being able to use her sweets all the time, which she does anyway.
 Later, another character is addressed as using a specific *flavor* of a sweet.
 So you're telling me that of the 100 sweets users, at least two of them must've gotten the same sweet but in different flavors and somehow that's randomly okay?
 This whole thing is a mess.

 The sweets powers are also just not explained very well.
 Looking at the main character, she uses lollipops.
 That's fine.
-She can also use them to other things, like extending the lollipop stick, and these alternate things she can do are...not explained.
-There's no insight into why she can do this, why she knows automatically that she can do this, what the limits of the power are...there's a particular egregious version of this for the ending, but I won't go into spoilers.
+She can also use them to do other things, like extending the lollipop stick, and these alternate things she can do are...not explained.
+There's no insight into why she can do this, why she knows automatically that she can do this, what the limits of the power are...there's a particularly egregious version of this for the ending, but I won't go into spoilers.

 The characterization of the characters is pretty loosey goosey and not that interesting.
 A lot of them don't really have a solid personality beyond their single basic motivation (if they even have that), so they come off as very one-note and almost oddly gimmicky.
 A character even makes fun of another one at one point by saying that "your only attribute is that you're really serious" like the writer knows they've written slop and they just shrugged and went for it anyway.